Private Schools

 Full-time K-12 private Christian schools in Phoenix, AZ.
 Compare campuses, tuition, ESA acceptance, statement of faith, and accreditation across the Valley.

-- Christian Homeschool Co-ops in Flagstaff, Arizona (2026 Guide)
+- Private Christian Schools in Tucson, Arizona (2026 Guide)

 This guide is general information, not legal, tax, or financial advice.
 Confirm current rules with the Arizona Department of Education before acting.